luxonis/depthai-hardware/SJ2088POE_PoE_Board/README.md

 ![image](https://user-images.githubusercontent.com/32992551/108413593-725d4a80-71e8-11eb-9c6a-ea0b242a53fa.png)

 # Project Stage
 Hardware design is complete and verified.
-The Ethernet port of the depthai ecosystem starts in March and is expected to be feature complete in April.
+API is complete and feature-partity with USB models and maintained in parity.
+These are available for purchase [here](https://shop.luxonis.com/collections/poe) and [here](https://store.opencv.ai/products/oak-d-poe), and for readers in Japan - [here](https://www.switch-science.com/catalog/7410/).

 # Overview